 You can also play music on it while it is plugged in, so if you need a longer playback time than 10 hours, that’s not an issue assuming you can plug it in.

-If you plan to use it outdoors for longer than 10 hours without a mains power supply then you could always look at getting a portable power station such as a Jackery that can charge the speaker as well as run many other gadgets – it’s such a great camping gadget to have.
+If you plan to use it outdoors for longer than 10 hours without a mains power supply then you could always look at getting a portable power station such as an Ecoflow that can charge the speaker as well as run many other gadgets – it’s such a great camping gadget to have.

 When you’re not using the speaker, it switches to a battery-saver mode to conserve power and can last up to 10 days in this mode.
 If I’m not going to use the speaker for a while and want better battery preservation then instead, I just turn it off (by pressing and holding the power button on the back).